Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

 To further check that the exponential decay of $s_l(k)=||[H,\sigma^z_0]^{(k)}_l||$ with $l$ is indeed the signature of a localized system, we consider the Aubry-Andr\'e model next.
 This is a model which is typically formulated as a fermionic model \eqref{Ham2} where instead of quenched disorder we have a periodic potential

 Then, for $\beta$ Diophantine and almost any $\phi$---excluding a set of measure zero of resonant phases---the eigenstates of the Aubry-Andr\'e model are localized for $\lambda>2$ \cite{AubryAndre,Jitomirskaya}.
 A common choice is to use the golden ratio $\beta=(1+\sqrt{5})/2$.
 The model thus provides an important test case where both a non-localized and a localized phase exist.
 Below the transition in the non-localized phase we expect that $s_l(k)$ is qualitatively described by Eq.~\eqref{spat_structure}, i.e., grows with $k$ independent of $l$ for $k\gg l$.
 In the localized phase, on the other hand, we expect that $s_l(k)$ is exponentially localized, see Eq.~\eqref{spat_structure_Anderson}.
 Note that the graph for the Aubry-Andr\'e model is the same as the one in the Anderson case shown in Fig.~\ref{Fig_nonint_nodes} with $D\to\lambda/2$ on the edges.
 With this replacement, also the bound \eqref{1norm_bound_disordered} holds.
 We note that the considerations which let us to Eq.~\eqref{spat_structure_Anderson} in the Anderson case were valid only in the case of strong disorder.
 In this limit, they remain valid for the Aubry-Andr\'e model.
 That the exponential decaying structure for the spatial support of the norm remains unchanged for all $D\neq 0$ in the Anderson case while there is a transition to the structure \eqref{spat_structure}, which is independent of $l$ for $k\gg l$, for the Aubry-Andr\'e model is beyond the strong disorder arguments we used in the previous section.
 All these results and expectations outlined above are fully consistent with the symbolic computations shown in Fig.~\ref{FigAA1}.
+Note that the data in the left panels for the non-localized phase are shown on a linear scale while the results in the right panels for the localized phase are shown on a logarithmic scale.

 While other methods might be better suited to determine the exact phase transition point, there is a clear {\it qualitative} difference in the scaling of $s_l(k)$ between the extended and the localized phase.
 The operator growth $s_l(k)$ therefore allows for an unambiguous distinction between these two phases.